House of Representatives (Indonesia): Central Indonesian National Committee

-Federal Parliament
+Federal legislature

 Following the agreement reached during the 1949 Round Table Conference, a federal constitution was drafted for Indonesia, and thus KNIP was dissolved and replaced by the DPR-RIS.
 The Parliament was now able to settle down, although the venues might move.
 Established along with it was the Federal Senate, which served as an upper house, separate from the DPR-RIS.
 This parliament was inaugurated on 16 February 1950 in Societeit Concordia Building in Jakarta, now located within the Finance Ministry complex (not to be confused with Societeit Concordia Building in Bandung, now known as Gedung Merdeka).
 Following the inauguration, meetings were held instead in the upper floor of Hotel Des Indes.
 The hotel was later demolished in 1971 and replaced by Duta Merlin Shopping Center on its site.

-"Liberal Democracy" Parliament
+Liberal democracy legislature

 After the federal system collapsed and Indonesia returned to its unitary form in 1950, a provisional constitution established a provisional parliament (Dewan Perwakilan Rakyat Sementara/DPRS), as well as a constitutional assembly (Konstituante) for drafting a new, permanent constitution for Indonesia.
 The DPRS convened in Jakarta, while the Konstituante convened in Societeit Concordia Building in Bandung.

 The DPRS was finally replaced by a proper DPR after September 1955 election was held, followed shortly with the December 1955 election for electing members of the Konstituante.

-"Guided Democracy" Parliament
+Guided Democracy legislature

 Following years of political instability, as well as the Konstituante's failure to draft a new constitution, in 1959 President Sukarno assumed executive powers and ordered to return to the 1945 Constitution, dismantling the parliamentary system of governance that had run since KNIP was granted legislative powers in 1945.
 Through executive orders and decisions, the provisional People's Consultative Assembly (Majelis Permusyawaratan Rakyat Sementara/MPRS), the national legislature of Indonesia as prescribed by the 1945 Constitution, was finally established alongside various other constitutional bodies.

 The DPR based on 1955 election was later dissolved in 1960, and replaced with DPR-GR (GR stands for Gotong Royong), whose members were appointed by the President.
 The DPR-GR first used the Societeit Concordia Building in Jakarta to convene and then moved to Gedung Dewan Perwakilan Rakyat near Lapangan Banteng, while the MPRS convened in Gedung Merdeka in Bandung.
 Because most members of the MPRS were residents of Jakarta, a branch secretariat of the MPRS was established in Jakarta and occupied Stannia Building on Cik Ditiro street.

 In 1964 DPR-GR moved to convene in a temporary building within Senayan Sport Complex while the DPR Building went under renovation.
 This temporary building previously served as the headquarter for 1962 Asian Games construction and development office (Komando Urusan Pembangunan Asian Games/KUPAG).
 Events following the September 30th Movement in 1965, however, moved the renovation process to a halt.
 The DPR-GR was forced to use the basketball court building previously used in 1964 Asian Games.
 The 1966 MPRS General Session and 1967 MPRS Special Session was held in the Gedung Istana Olah Raga (Istora).